Saturday, December 26, 2020

 Help, I'm confused!

 You shouldn't be.
-To succeed in HeroQuest you should take it slow and be that careful explorer who wants to survive and reap all the rewards.
-Remember to search each room thoroughly for anything that may help.
+To succeed in HeroQuest you should take it slow - be a careful explorer who wants to survive and reap all the rewards.
+Remember to search a room thoroughly for anything that may help.
 Especially the hidden loot which is spent on upgrading weapons and other stuff for the later quests.

-The quests are all very different but the ultimate goal is to follow the instructions and complete what's required before safely escaping.
-Personally, I prefer to be the Barbarian as I'm more of a melee kinda guy but I do sometimes require the assistance of another teammate to increase my chances of survival (they're collateral damage!)
+The quests are all different but the ultimate goal is to follow the instructions and complete what's required before safely escaping.
+Personally, I prefer to be the Barbarian as I'm more of a melee kinda guy.
+But I do sometimes require the assistance of another teammate to increase my chances (they're collateral damage!)

 Hero Quest isn't a difficult game to master and is a lot of fun, especially with family.